ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 ---
 ### Modify your CI run:
-**NOTE:** If your merge the PR with modified CI you **MUST KNOW** what you are doing **NOTE:** Set desired options before CI starts or re-push after updates
+**NOTE:** If your merge the PR with modified CI you **MUST KNOW** what you are doing **NOTE:** You can update this config before RunConfig job is started to have it applied in CI

 #### Run only:
 - [ ] <!---ci_set_integration--> Integration tests